joey-stanley5/joey-nanny/README.md

 - Skills and qualifications

 ### 4. Profile Picture
-Replace the placeholder icon in the home section:
+Replace the placeholder icon in the hero section:
 ```html
 <!-- Replace this -->
 <div class="profile-placeholder">